emptymalei/deep-learning/dl/time-series/timeseries-hierarchical.reconciliation.md

 where $W_{h} = \mathbb E\left[ \tilde{\boldsymbol \epsilon} \tilde{\boldsymbol \epsilon}^T \right] = \mathbb E \left[ (\mathbf y(t) - \tilde{\mathbf y}(t))(\mathbf y(t) - \tilde{\mathbf y}(t))^T \right]$ is the covariance matrix of the reconciled forecast error.

 MinT is easy to calculate but it assumes that the forecasts are unbiased.
-To relieve this constraint, Van Erven & Cugliari (2013) proposed a game theoretic method called GTOP[@Van_Erven2015-ht].
+To relieve this constraint, Van Erven & Cugliari (2013) proposed a game-theoretic method called GTOP[@Van_Erven2015-ht].
 In deep learning, Rangapuram et al. (2021) developed an end-to-end model for coherent probabilistic hierarchical forecasts[@Rangapuram2021-xi].
 For these advanced topics, we redirect the readers to the original papers.

 [^Hyndman2021]: Hyndman, R.J., & Athanasopoulos, G. (2021) Forecasting: principles and practice, 3rd edition, OTexts: Melbourne, Australia.
 OTexts.com/fpp3.
 Accessed on 2022-11-27.